 Military time can seem complicated at first, if you are not used to it.

-But for coordinating activities while preventing a morning/evening confusion, speaking military time is a wondrous skill to have.
+But for coordinating activities while preventing a morning/evening confusion, knowing how to read military time is a wondrous skill to have.

 Why not check out some other watch-based skills?
 With a tachymeter watch, you’ll be able to measure distance… if you know how to!